Elroy-Sparta State Trail: Kendall to Wilton

 Not far from the west tunnel entrance is yet another interpretive marker by picnic table.
 This marks the site of an old railway sidetrack and water tower.
 Continuing to the northwest, the trail slowly descends into scenic Dorset Valley.
 The path runs along the valley’s southern ridge for 3 miles, then across Loganberry Avenue to Wisconsin State Highway 71.

-This downhill section contains Tunnel Trail Campground, 1.4 miles from the tunnel.
-It’s a full service campground right on the trail, that can also be reached by car from Wisconsin State Highway 71.
-Over 50 campsites with water and electrical hook-ups serve both tents and RVs.
+This downhill section of the trail contains Tunnel Trail Campground, 1.4 miles from the tunnel.
+It’s a full service campground directly on the trail, and can also be reached by car from Wisconsin State Highway 71.
+Over 50 campsites with water and electrical hook-ups serve both tents campers and RVs.
 Cabin rentals are also available.
 Amenities include restrooms, showers, a swimming pool, mini-golf course, grocery store, playground, wi-fi, game room, athletic courts and horseshoe pits, a laundry facility, and sanitary dump station.
 The campground also offers bike rentals for its patrons.

-In Wilton, the trail crosses County Highway M (Main Street) and arrives at a substantial trailhead.
-It has a parking lot, information kiosk, restrooms, drinking water, self-service registration station, bike rack, park benches and picnic tables.
-A historic red caboose sits on tracks nearby.
+On the edge of Wilton, the trail crosses County Highway M (Main Street) and arrives at a substantial trailhead.
+It has a parking lot, information kiosk, restrooms, drinking water, self-service registration station, bike rack, park benches, and picnic tables.
+A historic red caboose sits on railroad tracks nearby.
 To reach the trailhead by car in Wilton, turn north on County Highway M (Main Street) from Wisconsin State Highway 71.
 The parking lot entrance is 0.3 mile north on the left (west) side of the road.

 A village park with campground is also located in Wilton.
 Off the state highway at the end of East Street, the campground has 50 sites with electric hook-ups.
 There are restrooms, showers, a sanitary dump station, and water at the nearby bathhouse.
 The park features a swimming pool, playground, athletic courts, ball diamond, and wi-fi.